Home Up Pulsipher Technology Associates Feedback Contents

-To my knowledge I was the first person in the NC Community College system to teach game design (Fall '04 at CCCC, a year before CPCC and Wake began).
-I am currently writing a book or books about game design.
-My teaching resume is here.
+To my knowledge I was the first person in the NC Community College system to teach game design (Fall '04 at CCCC, a year before CPCC and Wake began their programs).

 See my blog about teaching game design.